 Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to PAS 12, Income Taxes).
 The amendments clarify that that the initial recognition exemption does not apply to transactions that give rise to equal taxable and deductible temporary differences such as leases and decommissioning obligations.
-The amendments apply for annual reporting periods beginning on or after January 1, 2023.
-Earlier application is permitted.

 For leases and decommissioning liabilities, the associated deferred tax assets and liabilities will be recognized from the beginning of the earliest comparative period presented, with any cumulative effect recognized as an adjustment to retained earnings or other appropriate component of equity at that date.
 For all other transactions, the amendments apply to transactions that occur after the beginning of the earliest period presented.